TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 In {ref}`grasple_exercise_6_3_16` you are invited to investigate the connection (or non-connection) between diagonalisability and invertibility.

-%::::::{exercise}
-%:label: Exc:Diagonalisable:Invertibility
-%
-%Give examples of
-%
-%<ol type = "i">
-%
-%<li>
-%
-%A matrix that is diagonalisable but not invertible.
-%
-%</li>
-%
-%<li>
-%
-%A matrix that is invertible but not diagonalisable.
-%
-%</li>
-%
-%<li>
-%
-%A matrix that is not invertible and not diagonalisable.
-%
-%</li>
-%
-%<li>
-%
-%A matrix that is both invertible and diagonalisable.
-%
-%</li>
-%</ol>

 We stated that diagonalisable matrices have nice properties.
 Here is one: for diagonalisable matrices finding (high) powers can be done very efficiently.